anishbhat28/RadProgressor/README.md

 - **Frontend**: Streamlit
 - **GenAI**: OpenAI (optional)

-## Disclaimer

-This tool is for research and educational purposes only.
-It does not provide medical advice, diagnosis, or treatment recommendations.
+## Disclaimer: Please DO NOT use this project for professional medical diagnoses.
+This is a personal project I created for learning and experience purposes ONLY.